-The whole school environment is viewed as an essential arena for action if a school is to called a health promoting school.
-This implies that the emphasis is not exclusively on learning and teaching but also on the whole school ethos and culture, that is, the interpersonal relationships, school management, curriculum, policies, practices and the school’s physical environment.
-It is considered vital that a health promoting school is a ‘learning’ and ‘growing’ community, where students develop their capabilities and attributes and improve their knowledge, skills and competences both in the classroom and in everyday school life.
-Staff development, health and wellbeing is also an important arena to address as a health promoting school.
+The whole school environment is viewed as an essential arena for action if a school is defined as a health-promoting school.
+This implies that the emphasis is not exclusively on learning and teaching but also on the whole school ethos and culture, that is, the interpersonal relationships, school management, curriculum, policies, practices, and the school’s physical environment.
+It is considered vital that a health-promoting school is a ‘learning’ and ‘growing’ community, where students develop their capabilities and attributes and improve their knowledge, skills, and competences both in the classroom and in everyday school life.
+Staff development, health, and wellbeing is also an important arena to address as a health-promoting school.